dalisoft/binary2npm/README.md

 ## Performance differences

-Using direct binary for `npm` could lead into performance boost and sometimes up-to 8 times boost.
+Using direct binary for `npm` can boost performance up-to 8 times.
-Tools itself blazing fast but `Node.js` `bin.js` overhead causing it to be slow
+These CLI apps are blazing fast but `Node.js` `bin.js` causing it to be slow.

 | Name                | Performance boost     | PR                                                                                                   |
 | ------------------- | --------------------- | ---------------------------------------------------------------------------------------------------- |